American Gladiators (2026 TV series)

-American Gladiators is an upcoming American competition series based on the original American Gladiators.
-It is set to be aired on Amazon's Prime Video in over 240 countries and territories, and will be hosted by WWE wrestler Mike 'The Miz' Mizanin.
+American Gladiators is an American TV competition series based on the original American Gladiators.
+It is aired on Prime Video in over 240 countries and territories, and is being hosted by WWE SmackDown wrestler Mike "The Miz" Mizanin.

-Signs of an possible American reboot of the franchise were seen after the success of the BBC's reboot of British adaptation Gladiators.

-Filming occurred during summer 2025 at Aren'Ice in Cergy, France, the first time American Gladiators is filmed entirely outside of its national borders.
-It will include "global" elite athletes, such as CrossFitters and bodybuilders as the cast of the new Gladiators.
+Filming for the first two seasons occurred during Summer 2025 at Aren'Ice in Cergy, France, the first time American Gladiators is filmed entirely outside of its national borders.
+The first season of the series premiered on April 17, 2026.

+Each episode features 4 everyday contestants (2 male Contenders and 2 female Contenders) battling for a $100,000 grand prize at the end of the season and the title of American Gladiator Champion.

+The 10-part first season aired across three weeks exclusively on Prime Video.

 Background

 In April 2024, it was reported the creator of the original American Gladiators brand, John Ferraro, had signed Range Sports as a representative to develop new "TV, film, attractions, merchandise and live events" within the American Gladiators franchise.
-This decision was accelerated by the success of the reboot of Gladiators on BBC One, which reached nearly 10 million viewers during its first series and was quickly renewed for its second and third series.
+This decision was accelerated by the success of the British reboot of Gladiators on BBC One, which reached nearly 10 million viewers in total during its first series and was quickly renewed for its second and third series.

-In June 2024, it was officially reported that the reboot, produced by MGM Television, had been ordered by Amazon Prime Video, and set to air in over 200 countries worldwide.
-In May 2025, it was announced that WWE "superstar" and presenter The Miz would host the reboot, which was filmed in summer 2025 near Paris, France, in front of an audience of approximately 3,000.
+In June 2024, it was officially reported that the reboot, produced by Amazon MGM Studios, had been ordered by Prime Video, and set to air in over 200 countries worldwide.
+In May 2025, it was announced that professional wrestler and presenter Mike "The Miz" Mizanin would host the reboot, which was filmed in summer 2025 near Paris, France, in front of a French audience of approximately 3,000.

-On June 12, 2025, it was reported that The Miz is joined by Rocsi Diaz as sideline reporter and play-by-play commentator Chris Rose.
-Simultaneously, the full roster of 16 Gladiators were officially revealed.
+On June 12, 2025, it was reported that The Miz would be joined by Rocsi Diaz as sideline reporter and play-by-play commentator Chris Rose.
+Simultaneously, the full roster of 16 Gladiators was officially revealed.
+The action on the arena will be overseen by the Head referee, Wisconsin-based professional boxing referee Thomas "Tom" Taylor.

 Format

+Signs of a possible American reboot of the franchise were seen after the hit success of the BBC's reboot of their British adaptation, Gladiators, which has already been commissioned for a fourth series by Spring 2026.

 The show's format follows the premise of the previous iterations of American Gladiators, wherein ordinary members of the public, or Contenders, battle against elite athletes, known as Gladiators, in a set of physically demanding events requiring strength, stamina and speed.
-The Contenders gain points in the events that transfer to an advantage for the final round, The Eliminator, at the end of each episode.
+Season 1 of the revival features 24 contenders going up against the 16 resident Gladiators of the show, in an elimination format consisting of preliminary heats, semi-finals and finals.
+The contenders first have to gain points in three events that transfer to an advantage for the final round, The Eliminator, at the end of each episode.

+The contenders ultimately battle it out for the grand prize of $100,000, which only one male and one female contender earn at the end of the season.